ducanhnguyen/siamese_network/README.md

 + Step 4: Compute the accuracy of the model on the whole training set and test set.

 The accuracy of the models could be better.
-However, I would run more epochs in the future.
+I would run more epochs in the future.

 ### MNIST